Core Item Portfolios

 Assessment That Matters

 Portfolios are a way to accomplish this by redirecting our assessment efforts.
 We change to collecting events of interest to the community that cares in order to create an opportunity for a conversation about learning.
 It could be too much to do unless the content of the portfolios is limited to a few streams of learning and change.
 With a specific narrow focus the individual portfolio can follow the child from infancy onward, gradually accumulating products, events, stories and reflections, becoming richer and more valuable year by year.
 The history in an individual portfolio, when it includes a continuing record of the reflections of the audiences that care, will ground conversations among educators and families, spark their participation, celebrate the uniqueness of each child, and support their unique strengths.
 A portfolio like this can change a child’s life.

 It takes work, of course.
 A shelf of portfolios inhabits the classroom.
 It becomes a prominent feature accessible at any time.
 The set of named binders reminds the educators, the children, each child, and the family (and even the funders) that this school for children cares every day about its essential values and goals.
 Evolution and change are the focus of work in this school.

 Only the Gems

 It works best if it is kept simple.
 Often what goes into a portfolio is a disorganized scrapbook that is hard to look through and difficult to understand.
-The core Item portfolio collects only key products, events, and learning stories, with the special inclusion of a record of periodic reflection.
+The core Item portfolio collects only key products, events, and learning stories, with the special inclusion of a standard form inviting reactions from the families and recording the child’s comments, too, becoming a growing record of periodic reflections.